-Are you looking to buy a petrol or electric water blaster?
+Are you looking to buy petrol, diesel, electric & hot water blaster?
 Are you wondering which is the best option?
-Both do a similar job, and both can be used as either a cold or hot water blaster.
+Do you want steam cleaners in Auckland?
+All do a similar job, and both can be used as either a cold or hot water blaster.
 This makes the choice a difficult one in many situations.
 However, both petrol and electric water blasters are different, with each suited to different situations.
 Below we discuss the options and the pros and cons of both.
-If you want to discuss your specific requirements and to get tailored advice, get in touch with a member of our team.
+If you want to discuss your specific requirements about steam cleaning and to get tailored advice, get in touch with a member of our team.

 The biggest benefit of a petrol water blaster is that you don’t need to be near an electrical power source to use one.
 In fact, you can be just about anywhere.
 So long as the water blaster has petrol, it will work.